mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ## Soliciting from my blog (content marketing)

 In December, I published an article about [encountering a phony writer on Upwork](/upwork-scammer/).
-I thought the piece might attract the attention of other freelance writers, so I included little self-advertisements in the post asking people to email me if they were looking for writing work.
+I thought the piece might attract the attention of other freelance writers, so I included a little self-advertisements in the footer.
+It encouraged readers to email me if they were looking for writing work.

 {% assign fig_caption = "Mini job announcement in my [blog post about a phony freelance writer](/upwork-scammer/)" | markdownify | remove: "<p>" | remove: "</p>" %}